FIFA World Cup awards: Player of the Match

 The Player of the Match (POTM) award picks the outstanding player in every match of the tournament.
 The award was introduced with the name "Man of the Match" in 2002.
 It was rechristened "Player of the Match" in 2022.

-While the inaugural two editions were chosen by the technical group, since 2010, Player of the Match is picked by an online poll on FIFA's website.
+While the inaugural two editions were chosen by the technical group, since 2010, the Player of the Match is picked by an online poll on FIFA's website.